 Imagine having to take the most important exam of your life.
 This exam could affect your entire future.
 There will be no books, no need to study, no need to bring your #2 pencil.
 It's just you and your own two feet.
 Don't sweat it, the only study guide you'll need for daily diabetic foot care is right here.

-Conducting a beneficial foot exam is easy.
+Conducting a foot exam is easy.
 After cleansing your feet, relax on a chair, bed, or footstool.
-Lift one foot over the opposite knee and pat it dry with a soft bath towel; don't forget to gently dry between the toes.
+Lift one foot over the opposite knee and pat it dry with a soft bath towel; gently dry between the toes.
 Scan the bottom of your foot for bumps, lumps, and irregularities.
 If you can't see the bottom of your feet, you may need a mirror, or have a loved one check for you.

 Feel for areas of temperature change.
 If an area feels warm, it could be a sign of infection.
 Look carefully for signs of decreased blood flow, such as: hairlessness, temperature variation, or areas of skin that appear shiny or thin.
 You can test for blood flow by gently squeezing the tips of your toes.
 Normal color should return within five seconds.
 Discolored toes indicate poor circulation.

-If you notice an open sore that isn't healing properly, contact Sierra Foot & Ankle in Gardnerville, NV right away!
-We can be reachedat (775) 783- 8037.
+If you notice an open sore or wounds that are not healing properly, contact Sierra Foot & Ankle at (775) 783- 8037.
 Don’t let a small problem turn into a serious complication.